 This course provides an in-depth study of the microbial world with emphasis on the nature and behavior of micro-organisms, the interrelationships that operate between microbes and the human host in health and disease, and the principles of prevention and control of infectious disease.
-Pathological and immunological changes induced by bacteria, viruses, fungi, parasites, helminths, chlamydiae, rickettsiae, mycoplasma, L-forms, and prions and the way these organisms are affected by antimicrobials will be discussed.
-Basic and advanced mechanisms involved in infection and immunity encompassing natural and induced modes of host defence will be emphasized.
-Topics in immunology will also include vaccination strategies, immune-related diseases and transplantation immunology.
-Biotechnology and the use of micro-organisms in the production of biopharmaceuticals will be discussed.
+Pathological and immunological changes induced by bacteria, viruses, fungi, parasites, helminths, chlamydia,rickettsia, mycoplasma, L-forms, and prions and the way these organisms are affected by antimicrobials will be discussed.
+Basic and advanced mechanisms involved in infection and immunology will also include vaccination strategies, immune-related diseases and transplantation immunology.Biotechnology and the use of micro-organisms in the production of biopharmaceuticals will be discussed.
 After completing this course students will be able to identify micro-organisms and characterize the infectious disease process.